simoin/rocket-casbin-auth/README.md

 ## Guide

-with the Rocket [Fairing Guide](https://rocket.rs/v0.4/guide/fairings/), we need to use [Fairing](https://api.rocket.rs/v0.4/rocket/fairing/trait.Fairing.html) trait for authentication or authorization with casbin.
+According to Rocket [Fairing Guide](https://rocket.rs/v0.4/guide/fairings/), we need to use [Fairing](https://api.rocket.rs/v0.4/rocket/fairing/trait.Fairing.html) trait for authentication or authorization with casbin.

-So you need to implement `CasbinMiddleware` and `Fairing`.
+So you need to implement `CasbinMiddleware` and `Fairing` first.

-example:
 ```rust
 pub struct CasbinFairing {
     enforcer: Arc<RwLock<CachedEnforcer>>,